sergeiown/batch_PDF_compressor/README.md

 The script offers the following features:

-1. Language selection (English or Ukrainian).
+1. English or Ukrainian language selection (added support for external message files).
 2. Selection the path to the directory with PDF files to be compressed using the windows.Forms.FolderBrowserDialog.
 With path validation and allowance for 3 false addresses or bounces.
 3. Selection of compression level: low, medium, high, ultra.
 4. The script processes all PDF files within the specified directory and its subdirectories.